Sinking of the SS City of Benares: Evacuation

-Cornish and Mrs. Towns led the girls, several of whom were not from Mary's group, up to the promenade deck to the station for Lifeboat 10.
-Another group of girls waited to board the lifeboat, just forward of theirs (this was Boat 8), and four of Mary Cornish's girls — Gussie, Connie, and Violet Grimmond, with a seven-year-old girl named Marion Thorne — migrated to this boat.
-Lillian Towns went off to help other children into boats, but Mary noticed that three of her girls were missing (she had no idea that two of them, Jean Forster and Maureen Dixon, were at the station for Boat 11).
+Cornish and Towns led the girls, several of whom were not from Cornish's group, up to the promenade deck to the station for Lifeboat 10.
+Another group of girls waited to board Lifeboat 8 just forward of theirs, and four of Cornish's girls—Gussie, Connie, and Violet Grimmond, with a seven-year-old girl named Marion Thorne—migrated to this boat.
+Towns went off to help other children into boats, but Cornish noticed that three of her girls were missing (she had no idea that two of them, Jean Forster and Maureen Dixon, were at the station for Lifeboat 11).
 She headed back towards the staircase, but an officer stopped her.
-"Right miss, time to go," he said, pointing Cornish back to her boat.
-The ship was listing further to port every few seconds and Mary knew the window of escape from the decks below was closing fast.
+"Right miss, time to go", he said, pointing Cornish back to her boat.
+The ship was listing further to port every few seconds and Cornish knew the window of escape from the decks below was closing fast.
 She walked back to the stairwell and descended the stairs.
 This time, no one stopped her.

 Fred Steels was another one of the CORB children.
 His cabin, being a boy, was on the starboard side, and though the explosion was on the port side (where the CORB girls were situated) his cabin suffered damage.
 Steels was awoken by an armoire crashing into the wall of his cabin, and the subsequent collapse of the unoccupied bunk above him.
 The boy struggled beneath the heavy wooden planks, calling to his cabinmates.
 He heard one of the boys crying, searching for his glasses, but the other boy was silent.
-It was eleven-year-old Paul Shearing, from Bournemouth.
+It was Paul Shearing (age 11), from Bournemouth.
 Fred soon realized he was soaked.
 The pipes had burst, spraying water into the room.
-Fred pushed aside some planks and was able to crawl out of the wreckage of what had once been a bunk bed.
+Fred pushed aside some planks and was able to crawl out of the bunk bed wreckage.
 The third boy found his glasses and they stepped into the crowded hallway.

 Bess Walder and Beth Cummings found their lifeboat station, Lifeboat 5.
-Their escort, Maud Hillman was here with 10 other children besides Bess Walder, Beth Cummings, Betty Unwin, Joan Irving, or Ailsa Murphy.
+Their escort, Maud Hillman, was here with 10 other children besides Bess Walder, Beth Cummings, Betty Unwin, Joan Irving, or Ailsa Murphy.
 James and Joan Spencer, ages 5 and 9, also stood by.
-While waiting for rescue, Ailsa Murphy, succumbed to her wounds, "which mercifully came while she was unconscious."
+While waiting for rescue, Ailsa Murphy, succumbed to her wounds, "which mercifully came while she was unconscious".
 The escort holding Ailsa, lowered the dead girl into the sea and said a prayer for her.